 An unplanned pregnancy is one of the most disruptive surprises life can throw your way.
 Whether it’s because of school, your career, finances or relationships, you likely feel like there couldn’t be a worse time for this to happen.
 And that’s left you wondering what to do.

 You can call 1-800-ADOPTION at any time for free adoption information that will help you understand how to choose adoption.
 You can request information about all of your Texas unplanned pregnancy options — not just adoption.
 We’re here to help in any way we can.

 You can learn more about your Unwanted Pregnancy Options in Texas below.

 Understanding Your Pregnancy Options in Texas

-American Adoptions happens to specialize in assisting pregnant women in Texas with the third option, but we aren’t here to judge any woman for her choice, whatever that may be.
+American Adoptions knows how important it is to feel like you have options to choose from during a time where you feel like you might not have much control.
 We believe that adoption is beneficial to the greatest number of people in an unplanned pregnancy situation, but we also know that adoption is not the right unplanned pregnancy option for everyone.